Course Overview

 Examples are:

-• Being able to comply with academic and non-academic misconduct policies and procedures such as CQUniversity’s Student Charter, Student Misconduct Policy and Student Behavioural Misconduct Procedures, and Assessment Policy and Procedure (Higher Education Coursework).
+- Being able to comply with academic and non-academic misconduct policies and procedures such as CQUniversity’s Student Conduct Policy and Procedure, Student Academic Integrity Policy and Procedure, and Assessment Policy and Procedure (Higher Education Coursework).

 Examples are:

-• Complying with the requirements for student registration with organisations such as the Australian Institute of Management, the Institute of Managers and Leaders, the Australian Marketing Institute, the Australian Human Resources Institute and the like.
+- Complying with the requirements for student registration with organisations such as the Institute of Managers and Leaders, the Australian Marketing Institute, the Australian Human Resources Institute and the like.

 Examples are:

-• Performing a wide range of advanced written communication skills that address critical business problems and solutions.
-These include (but are not limited to) constructing logical and succinct academic essays, business reports or minor academic theses that demonstrate substantive research while using correct CQU referencing.
+- Performing a wide range of advanced written communication tasks that address critical business problems and solutions.
+These include (but are not limited to) constructing logical and succinct academic essays, business reports or minor academic thesis that demonstrate substantive research while using correct CQU referencing.

-• Recognising and interpreting non-verbal cues of others and respond appropriately as well as in practice environments.
+- Recognising and interpreting non-verbal cues of others and respond appropriately.

 Examples are:

-• Conceptualising and applying, in academic assessment items, the knowledge, skills, processes, tools and techniques of the course to real world examples and contexts of management or discipline specific issues.
+- Conceptualising and applying to academic assessment items the knowledge, skills, processes, tools and techniques of the course to real world examples and contexts of management or discipline specific issues.

 Examples are: